intelligent-soft-robots/learning_table_tennis_from_scratch/readme.md

 press enter to get the prompt back.

-The executable above initialize two instances of mujoco.
+The executable above initializes two instances of mujoco.

 - the pseudo real robot: a pressure controlled robot
 - the simulated robot: a joint control robot, plus a table tennis, a ball; and a visual marker